adrianmilne/camel-cometd-demo/README.md

 What it does
 ============

-This single demo project can be used to open 3 windows:
+This single demo project will open 3 windows (2 terminals and a browser):
- - An ActiveMQ\Camel server - with a CometD producer
+ - Terminal window - running an ActiveMQ\Camel server - with a CometD producer
- - A web page - consumes messages from the CometD producer when they become available
+ - Web page window - consumes messages from the CometD producer when they become available
- - A java demo app - which will fire JMS messages at the Camel server
+ - Terminal window - running Java client app - which will fire JMS messages at the Camel server

 Running the demo end to end you will see the java app sending messages to ActiveMQ, the Camel route on the ActiveMQ server will pick up the messages and push them to the CometD channel.
 The web page will pick them up from the CometD channel and display them as they arrive.